-Arrowtooth flounder off the US West Coast are at the southern end of their range, as is apparent from the distinct cline in biomass density with latitude that evident in the catches by the NWFSC slope-shelf survey.
-Catches by state also support the notion that arrowtooth flounder are most prevalent off Washington and much less abundant off northern California and essentially absent farther south.
-Such regional differences in abundance could lead to localized over-fishing.
-However, the stock currently appears to be very abundant, implying that active management of the fisheries that catch arrowtooth flounder is not likely to be needed in the near or medium term, at least from the perspective of the status of the arrowtooth flounder stock.
+Arrowtooth Flounder off the US West Coast are at the southern end of their range, as is apparent from the distinct cline in biomass density with latitude that is evident in the catches by the NWFSC slope-shelf survey.
+Catches by state also support the notion that Arrowtooth Flounder are most prevalent off Washington, much less abundant off northern California, and essentially absent farther south in California.
+Such regional differences in abundance could lead to localized over-fishing if disproportionate amounts were taken from less populous areas.
+However, that would require far increased targeting of Arrowtooth Flounder or associated stocks in those areas, which is unlikely to occur given the recent catch history.
+There is no evidence of population structure in the literature, nor from general observations of the stock.
+The stock currently appears to be very abundant, implying that active management of the fisheries that catch Arrowtooth Flounder is not likely to be needed in then near or medium term.